Major Advising Page – Forest Science

 Most Forest Science students take a mix of major requirements and non-major elective courses that count towards graduation during a study abroad program.
 Students should have the courses they plan to take abroad equated to UW-Madison courses in advance, when possible.

 Freshman year is a good time to focus on your core foundation courses – namely math and chemistry.
 Many freshman are part of a FIG (First Year Interest Group), which is a year-long experience and a great way to meet and connect with other new students.
-Students could consider studying abroad the Summer after their freshman year.
+Students could consider studying abroad the summer after their freshman year. - Sophomore year

 Once core chemistry and math requirements are complete, sophomore year is a good time to complete major biology requirements as well as statistics.
 Many students also complete core requirements for the major.
-The Summer after sophomore year is a great time to consider studying abroad.
+The summer after sophomore year is a great time to consider studying abroad. - Junior year

-With advance planning, junior year may be a good time for Forest Science students to study abroad during Fall or Spring semester.
-The Summer after junior year is also a great time to consider studying abroad.
-Some study abroad programs offer courses that are equivalent to courses that meet Forest Science major requirements.
+With advance planning, junior year may be a good time for Forest Science students to study abroad during the fall or spring semester.
+The summer after junior year is also a great time to consider studying abroad.
+Some study abroad programs offer courses that are equivalent to courses that meet Forest Science major requirements. - Senior year

 Your Academic Advisor: